 This quick and easy keto vegetable stir-fry is made with a variety of healthy vegetables, sauce, and topped with yummy shitataki noodles.

-Inspired by my popular zoodle lo’ mein noodles, I’ve cooked up some delicious Asian-inspired low carb stir-fry with this recipe.
+Inspired by my popular zoodle lo’ mein noodles, zucchini pasta, and my family’s love of veggie pizzas, I’ve cooked up some delicious Asian-inspired low carb stir-fry with this recipe.
 So, grab your wok or frying pan, and let’s get cooking!

 I recommend the following veggies for this recipe: